CallParty/CallParty/README.md

 You can sign up for CallParty here [https://www.facebook.com/CallPartyOrg/](https://www.facebook.com/CallPartyOrg/).

 To learn more about contributing to CallParty check out the [contributing guide](http://github.com/mhfowler/CallParty/).
-Participation and contribution from all who would like to help is welcome.

 # Setup